eecs280staff/tutorials/docs/setup_lldb.md

 ## Pro-tips
 Use the up and down arrow keys to cycle through previous commands similar to your command line.

-Use TAB completion to automatically complete the name of a command or a variable.
+Use <kbd>TAB</kbd> completion to automatically complete the name of a command or a variable.

 Use [Emacs](setup_emacs.html) keyboard shortcuts to enter and edit your current command.